July 30, 2020

-This Café Conversation will highlight the importance of serving adolescent youth in your family treatment court (FTC).
-Their development needs and social connections require an approach that emphasizes youth engagement and meaningful relationships with peers and adults.
-Special emphasis will focus on building a strong voice and promoting active participation in planning their own lives to ensure that they will be equipped to successfully transition into adulthood and avoid involvement in the juvenile justice system.
-Key principles and strategies for prevention, quality substance use disorder (SUD) treatment for adolescents, and recovery support will also be highlighted.
+This Café Conversation highlights the importance of serving adolescent youth in family treatment courts (FTCs).
+Their developmental needs and social connections require an approach that emphasizes youth engagement and meaningful relationships with peers and adults.
+There is an emphasis on building a strong voice and promoting active participation in teenagers planning their own lives to ensure that they will be equipped to successfully transition into adulthood and avoid involvement in the juvenile justice system.
+Key principles and strategies for prevention, quality substance use disorder (SUD) treatment for adolescents, and recovery support are also highlighted.

-The Learning Academy is offering numerous technical assistance and training resources on this topic.
-A pre-recorded video presentation (30 minute duration) will be released in advance of this event with a Team Discussion Guide so FDC practitioners can view and engage in discussion together.
-Then join us for this live webinar event on July 30th, which will feature a facilitated discussion with a set of panelists who will share experiences and expertise in serving the needs of adolescent youth affected by substance use disorders and involved in the child welfare and juvenile justice systems.
-A Call to Action Guide will be provided to equip attendees with important next steps to translate learning into practice.
+The Learning Academy offers numerous technical assistance and training resources on this topic.
+A 30-minute introductory video and a Team Discussion Guide are available for FTC practitioners to view and engage in discussion together.
+Additionally, there is a recorded facilitated discussion with a set of panelists who share experiences and expertise in serving the needs of adolescent youth affected by substance use disorders and involved in the child welfare and juvenile justice systems.
+A Call-to-Action Guide is provided to equip attendees with important next steps to translate learning into practice.

 - Kelly Jones, Program Associate, Children and Family Futures

 - Janelle Sgrignoli, Program Administrator of Specialty Courts (Snohomish County, WA)

 - Hon.
 Anthony Capizzi, Juvenile Court Judge (Montgomery, OH)

 - Martha Blomquist, Senior Site Manager, National Council of Juvenile and Family Court Judges